rajathpatel23/dna_sequencing_algo/Readme.md

-## Comparative Analysis of Multiple Sequence Algorithm for the study DNA, RNA and protein nucleotides
+## Comparative Analysis of Multiple Sequence Alignment Algorithm for the study DNA, RNA and protein nucleotides

 A. metric_calculation.sh  -
 - This files does the following function